eexxyy/Fuzzy/README.md

 # Fuzzy

-This file is the WT unit’s output data per minute (MW) for the paper "Determining Fuzzy Number for Uncertain DG Outputs: A Data-driven Membership Function Matching Method".
+This file is the WT unit’s output data per minute (MW) for the paper "Determining Fuzzy Number for Uncertain DG Outputs Based on Nested Set".